6.6 Integrated Contraindication and Priority Scenarios

 - The safest answer usually addresses urgent threats first: systemic infection, ischemia, bleeding, rapidly worsening tissue, or exposed critical structures.

-- Contraindication traps include compression with ischemic signs, debridement without perfusion review, NPWT over unsafe tissue, and offloading devices that create new pressure.
+- Contraindication traps include compression with ischemic signs, debridement without perfusion review, negative-pressure therapy over unsafe tissue, and offloading devices that create new pressure.

 Prioritize danger, cause, and scope

 The WCC exam uses integrated case stems because real wound care rarely arrives in one clean category.
-A patient may have diabetes, venous edema, arterial disease, infection risk, pressure from a device, poor intake, pain, limited mobility, and caregiver barriers.
-The official blueprint reflects that reality across Assessment, Treatment, Re-Evaluation, Education, Administration, Legal, and Risk and Prevention domains.
+A patient may carry diabetes, venous edema, arterial disease, infection risk, device pressure, poor intake, pain, limited mobility, and caregiver barriers simultaneously.
+The blueprint reflects this across all domains: Assessment, Treatment, Re-Evaluation, Education, Administration, Legal, and Risk and Prevention.
+The skill tested is triage of competing problems, not recall of a single fact.

-A useful priority sequence is danger first, cause second, product third.
-Danger signs include systemic infection, rapidly spreading cellulitis, ischemic limb signs, uncontrolled bleeding, severe new pain, necrotizing concern, abscess, exposed or palpable bone, acute wound deterioration, or a patient who cannot safely remain in the current setting.
-Cause control includes pressure relief, offloading, compression when safe, moisture balance, glycemic coordination, nutrition, and adherence barriers.
+A reliable priority sequence is danger first, cause second, product third.
+Danger signs include systemic infection or sepsis, rapidly spreading cellulitis, ischemic limb signs, uncontrolled bleeding, severe new pain, necrotizing soft-tissue concern (crepitus, dusky skin, pain out of proportion), abscess, exposed or probe-positive bone, or a patient who cannot safely remain in the current setting.
+Cause control then follows: pressure relief, offloading, compression when safe, moisture balance, glycemic coordination, nutrition, and adherence support.

 | Trap scenario | Unsafe shortcut | Better WCC reasoning |